FARM3R8OY/HexaphobUS/Code/setup.md

 #### <a id="kmExp"></a>Export keys

-Still in Git Bash, display your newly-created keys.
+Still in Git Bash or Command Prompt, display your newly-created keys.
 ```bash
 gpg --list-secret-keys --keyid-format LONG
 ```